 The Teach-A-Thon uses a walk-a-thon strategy with an innovative twist.
 Instead of walking, running, or climbing stairs, volunteers train for a "teaching day."
 As part of the training process, participants learn about why students need more support in STEAM fields.

 It's a networking opportunity.

 Training is simple, fun, and a great way to network with other professionals.
-Business professionals either work on their own or are teamed up with a colleague.
+Public School Champions either work on their own or are teamed up with a colleague.
 They gain an understanding of what the community can do to improve teaching quality while learning how to create a stimulating lesson plan.
 Equipped with this insight, you will spread the message to colleagues and friends while seeking support for your teaching day.

-The campaign includes a three-month window during which business professionals spend one-to-two hours teaching virtually in their assigned classroom.
+The campaign includes a three-month window during which Public School Champions spend one-to-two hours teaching virtually in their assigned classroom.
 A victory party soon follows where our participants and their teacher partners celebrate and share stories of success about the experience.

-Past Teach-A-Thons raised more than $500,000 from the efforts of 2,622 Business Professionals and their teacher partners in public school classrooms across Miami-Dade.
+Past Teach-A-Thons raised more than $500,000 from the efforts of 2,622 Public School Champions and their teacher partners in public school classrooms across Miami-Dade.

 Utility executives taught science classes, bankers taught engineering, and journalists challenged themselves by teaching financial literacy.
 Students from kindergarten through 12th grade learned from the entire community.
 More importantly, our participants learned the importance of supporting public education.
 And, they were quick to spread the word.
 Whether sponsors pledged $1 or $100, each was touched by the message that teaching is one of the most important professions in our community.